 Multiple sclerosis is an autoimmune disease affecting the central nervous system through a reaction against the myelin sheaths that protect nerve cells and are important for signal transmission along neurons.
 Symptoms include fatigue, visual disturbances (through affecting the optic nerve), paraesthesia (abnormal sensation of the skin), muscle spasms, weakness and stiffness, pain and mobility problems, and can lead to severe disability.
-Epidemiological studies have shown an inverse relationship between vitamin D status and disability in patients with MS, i.e. the higher the vitamin D status the lower the disability.63 found no benefits on disability score, relapse rates or radiological signs.^{64,65,66} In fact, one meta-analysis found a worsening of relapse rate in the vitamin D compared with the control group.65 Dosages in most trials were 4000 IU per day or higher, up to 40 000 IU per day, for durations of 6 months or more.
+Epidemiological studies have shown an inverse relationship between vitamin D status and disability in patients with MS, i.e. the higher the vitamin D status the lower the disability.63

+Three recent meta-analyses of six to 12 RCTs have evaluated the effectiveness of vitamin D supplementation in patients with MS, and have found no benefits on disability score, relapse rates or radiological signs.^{64,65,66} In fact, one meta-analysis found a worsening of relapse rate in the vitamin D compared with the control group.65 Dosages in most trials were 4000 IU per day or higher, up to 40 000 IU per day, for durations of 6 months or more.